7 things you need to know about heavy periods

 3You may need to supplement the loss of blood.

 When you lose a lot of blood, you’re losing iron and can become anemic.
-This might mean you feel more exhausted than usual or you’re experiencing exacerbated mood swings.
-You can just start taking an iron supplement or eat lots of iron-heavy foods, like dried fruit, leafy greens like spinach, white rice, beans, red meat, and seafood.
-Hey, treating yourself to some sushi or a huge massive bean burrito is not the worst thing in the world.
+This might mean you feel more exhausted than usual, or you’re experiencing exacerbated mood swings.
+You can just start taking an iron supplement or eat lots of iron-heavy foods, such as dried fruit, spinach and other dark, leafy greens, white rice, beans, red meat, and seafood.
+Hey, treating yourself to some sushi or a huge bean burrito is not the worst thing in the world.

 4You should watch your meds.